Guidelines for Graduate Study: M.S. Biology

 These guidelines do not apply to those students wishing to take graduate level courses but not intending to work toward a graduate degree.
-Such students enroll on a non-degree basis.
-The Graduate Office should be consulted for this information.
-The dean of the School of Graduate Studies and Lifelong Learning, or the Chair of the Department of Biological Sciences serves as the student's advisor.
+Such students enroll on a non-degree seeking basis.
+The Graduate School should be consulted for this information.
+The Dean of the Graduate School or the Chair of the Department of Biological Sciences serves as the student's advisor.

 II.
 General Requirements

-3. The Graduate Office prepares and sends to the Department a folder including a copy of the Application for Admission to Graduate Study, and copies of all transcripts.
+3. The Graduate School prepares and posts to OnBase the applicant’s materials, including a copy of the Application for Admission to Graduate Study, reference forms, the department’s application form, and copies of all transcripts.

-4. Applicants must have a baccalaureate degree with a major in a biological science; OR applicants with a baccalaureate degree but with a major in an area other than biology must have had an organismal biology course, microbial or cellular biology, and organic chemistry, or their equivalents.
+4. Applicants must have a baccalaureate degree with a major in a biological science, OR applicants with a baccalaureate degree but with a major in an area other than biology must have had an organismal biology course, microbial or cellular biology, and two semesters of chemistry, or their equivalents.

 All applicants must have a cumulative grade point average of at least 3.0 and a grade point average of at least 3.0 over the last 60 hours of undergraduate work.
-Applicants who do not meet the minimum requirements may be admitted on probation or, if the deficiencies are considered to be sufficiently serious, they may be denied admission to the graduate program.
-Further, after the arrival of the student, the Department reserves the right for the student's graduate committee to impose additional undergraduate courses if it is deemed in the best interest of the student.
+Applicants who do not meet the minimum requirements may be admitted on probation or, if the deficiencies are considered to be sufficiently serious, they may be denied admission to the Biology Graduate Program.
+Further, after arrival of the student, the department reserves the right for the student's graduate advisory committee to impose additional undergraduate course requirements if it is deemed in the best interest of the student.

-Applicants for the Master of Science program must list three faculty members with whom the applicant might work; at least one must indicate a willingness to serve as the major advisor.
-This does not preclude a change after the arrival of the student, provided satisfactory alternate arrangements can be made.
-Applicants for the Master of Arts program do not have to list a major advisor during the application process.
-Once admitted, an advisor will be assigned.
+Applicants for the Master of Science – Thesis option must list three faculty members with whom the applicant might work.
+Because at least one of the faculty members must indicate a willingness to serve as the student’s major advisor, it is essential that the Thesis applicant contact one or more potential major advisors beforehand to inquire about potential thesis study opportunities.
+This does not preclude a change after arrival of the student, provided satisfactory alternate arrangements can be made.
+Applicants for the Master of Science – Non-thesis option do not have to list a major advisor during the application process; once admitted, an advisor will be assigned.

-5. The previous course work in science and mathematics, the academic record, and the letters of reference are reviewed by the Biology Graduate Committee.
-If the undergraduate record and letters are satisfactory, and the Department has potential supervisory faculty members available, the student is admitted without qualification.
-If the record is 1) unsatisfactory or incomplete, or 2) a supervisory faculty member is unavailable, the student may be 1) denied admittance or admitted on probation, or 2) may enter as a non-degree-seeking student (see Section I.).
+5. The previous coursework in science and mathematics, the academic record, and the letters of reference are reviewed by the Biology Graduate Committee.
+If the undergraduate record and letters are satisfactory, and (for the Thesis option) the department has a supervisory faculty member available, the applicant is admitted.
+If the record is 1) unsatisfactory or incomplete, or 2) a supervisory faculty member is unavailable, the student may be 1) denied admittance or admitted on probation, or 2) may enter as an M.S. – Non–thesis option student or as a non-degree seeking student (see Section I.).

 6. For students accepted into the graduate program, "conditional" status is used when the baccalaureate degree has not yet been received.
 The "condition" is removed when the baccalaureate degree is received.

-7. The Graduate Office notifies the applicant by letter of the action of the Department.
+7. The Graduate School notifies the applicant of the action of the department.

 B. Program of Study

-1. Master of Science Degree in Biological Sciences (changed August 19, 2002): For those students considering graduate work beyond the master's level, or employment as professional biologists, the Master of Science program of study is strongly recommended.
-This program is designed to provide students with more sophisticated research experiences than the Master of Arts program.
-The Master of Science in biology requires no fewer than 30 hours of graduate credit, including a minimum of five hours of thesis credit.
-There is no limitation on the number of thesis and investigation credit (research) hours for which a student may enroll, however, only six hours of thesis credit and no more than 12 hours of combined thesis and research credit (see B.3) may apply toward a Master of Science degree.
+1. Master of Science Degree in Biology – Thesis option: For those students considering graduate work beyond the master's level, or employment as professional biologists, the Master of Science – Thesis option is strongly recommended.
+This program is designed to provide students with more sophisticated research experiences than the Master of Science – Non-thesis option.
+The Master of Science – Thesis option requires no fewer than 30 hours of graduate credit, including a minimum of five hours of thesis credit.
+There is no limitation on the number of thesis and investigation credit (research) hours for which a student may enroll, however only six hours of thesis credit and no more than 12 hours of combined thesis and research credit (see B.3) may apply toward a Master of Science – Thesis option.

-2. Master of Arts Degree in Biological Sciences (modified May 4, 2011): Students who prefer to place less emphasis upon research and more emphasis on biological coursework may fulfill degree requirements by completing 35 hours of graduate credit and a comprehensive oral examination.
-A maximum of 6 hours of graduate research can toward the 35 hours.
-A program of study detailing the 35 hours of coursework will be prepared in consultation with the academic advisor and approved by the graduate coordinator.
-An exam committee, consisting of three faculty members chosen by the student, will administer the oral exam.
+2. Master of Science Degree in Biology – Non-thesis option: Students who prefer to place less emphasis upon research and more emphasis on biological coursework may fulfill degree requirements by completing 35 hours of graduate credit and a comprehensive oral examination.
+A maximum of 6 hours of graduate research can count toward the 35 hours.
+A program of study detailing the 35 hours of coursework must be prepared in consultation with the academic advisor and approved by the Graduate Coordinator.
+An exam committee consisting of three faculty members chosen by the student and approved by the advisor and Department Chair will administer the oral exam.

 3. For purposes of definition, the following courses at the master's level are considered as research credit hours: GB, BO, EB, MC, or ZO 809 -- Graduate Project, 1-3 hours; GB 880 -- Research Problems in Biology, 1-3 hours; GB, BO, EB, MC, or ZO 885 -- Graduate Research, 2-3 hours; GB 890 -- Thesis, 1-5 hours.